Bartolomeo Campi: An innovative cannon

-In April 1554, the Duke of Urbino recommended Bartolomeo's skills to Ercole II d'Este, Duke of Ferrara and Henry II of France for his innovations in artillery.
+In April 1554, the Duke of Urbino recommended Bartolomeo's skills to Ercole II d'Este, Duke of Ferrara and King Henry II of France for his innovations in artillery.
 After a short period in Siena, where he was wounded, and Venice, Bartolomeo worked at the French court from 1557 to 1562.

 In January 1555, Bartolomeo, or his brother Giacomo di Bernardino Campi, demonstrated a novel cannon in Paris for Henry II that could be easily dismantled in sections for transport.
 Campi's gun was described by the English diplomat, Nicholas Wotton.
 Sent from the "duke of Urbin", it had a longer range and greater power than a conventional brass cannon of the same size.
+An Italian military engineer working in England in 1561, Giovanni Portinari, claimed to have the design of Bartholmew Campi's "portative cannon".

 According to Julio Alvarotto, an envoy of Duke of Ferrara, an Italian artist "Bartho da Pesaro" who had worked for the Duke of Urbino designed pageant ships with sails of silver cloth to carry masque dancers in the hall of the Palais de la Cité following the wedding of Mary, Queen of Scots, and Francis, Dauphin of France on 24 April 1558.
 Alvarotto wrote that Charles III, Duke of Lorraine had paid six thousand ducats for the pageant of ships.

-In the same year, Bartolomeo served Francis, Duke of Guise at Calais and the siege of Guînes.
-In 1558 Bartolomeo served Francis, Duke of Guise at Calais and the siege of Guînes.
+In the same year, Bartolomeo served François, Duke of Guise at Calais and the siege of Guînes.
+In 1558 Bartolomeo served the Duke of Guise at Calais and the siege of Guînes.

 He made a will in Paris in December 1567.
 Fernando Álvarez de Toledo, 3rd Duke of Alba employed Bartolomeo Campi and his son Scipio from 1568.
 His proposals for improvements to the fortifications at Antwerp, designed by Francesco Paciotto, were not carried out.
 Bartolomeo Campi was killed by an arquebus shot on 3 March 1573 at the siege of Haarlem.